About the Server

 Comply with copyright law.
-Authors are obligated to share only that work they have the right to share.
+Authors are obligated to share only that work they have the right to share and are responsible for compliance with all copyright law as per the Digital Millennium Copyright Act Safe Harbor provisions.
 Actively affirming this is part of the submission process for each paper uploaded.
 We are not responsible for screening or reviewing content with regard to copyright status.
+Repeated offenders for copyright violations will have their account deleted from the platform.
 Claims of copyright infringement should be emailed to the director at firstname.lastname@example.org.

 Are in languages that we can moderate.
 We welcome work submitted in any language and will do our best to review it adequately according to our policy.
 As described in our FAQ, we ask that non-English submission include an English title and abstract.